jenkinsci/js-libs/bootstrap/README.md

 ## `import` (async)
 You can also use the lower level asynchronous `import` call ([jenkins-js-modules]) to get your `$bootstrap` reference.

-To use in a Jenkins plugin JavaScript module (CommonJS style):

 ```javascript
 require('jenkins-js-modules')
     .import('bootstrap:bootstrap3')